Akki-soni/Mini-Calendar-Web/README.md

 ## Thank You

-Thank you for exploring the Form-Validation!
+Thank you for exploring the Mini-Calender!
 Your feedback is valuable.
 If you have any suggestions or thoughts, feel free to share them with us.😊

 </div>